djones1040/SALTShaker/docs/training.rst

   TrainSALT.py -c SALT.conf

-This will use the lightcurves and spectra in the "exampledata" directory and the kcor files in the "kcor" directory to run the SALT3 training, writing outputs to the "output" directory
+This will use the lightcurves and spectra in the `exampledata/` directory and the kcor files in the `kcor/` directory to run the SALT3 training, writing outputs to the `output/` directory

 ************************************